Symmetries of linearized gravity from adjoint operators: Spin-2

-Now, we will verify that it is non-trivial by reducing it with respect to the field equations.
-As we assume that $\phi_{ABCD}$ satisfies both TME and TSI, we can use the identity \eqref{eq:CurlDgCurlDgShatStarIdentity} to reduce the order of the second term due to the TSI.
+In a principal frame we have $\Psi_2 = - \frac{M}{r^3}, \rho\rho' = \frac{2M-r}{2r^3}$ with $M$ the mass of the black hole and $r$ the areal radius coordinate.
+Since $\kappa_1 \propto \Psi_2^{-1/3}$ we choose $\kappa_1=-r/3$ so that $ \kappa_1^2 \Psi_{2} + \kappa_1^2 \rho \rho'= - 1/18$ and \eqref{eq:SixthOrderSymOpSch} is almost the spin-weighted spherical Laplacian to the power three (the difference is a constant shift in the eigenvalues). \end{lemma} This can be seen through direct component calculations and the following argument.
+As we assume that $\phi_{ABCD}$ satisfies both TME and TSI, we can use the identity \eqref{eq:CurlDgCurlDgShatStarIdentity} to reduce the order of the second term in \eqref{eq:kMetricCurvature2} due to the TSI.
 The first term however, will remain sixth order, but we can use the TME to eliminate the $\tho\tho'$ derivatives after commutations.
-The lower order terms from the second term in \eqref{eq:kMetricCurvature2} cancel with the lower order terms from the first term in \eqref{eq:kMetricCurvature2}.
-After straightforward, but tedious calculations, we end up with
+The lower order terms from the second term in \eqref{eq:kMetricCurvature2} cancel with the lower order terms from the first term so that we finally end up with \eqref{eq:SixthOrderSymOpSch}.